Advertiser Disclosure

 Image Credit: Lori Zaino

-In introducing the changes, it’s following the lead of its sister airline, British Airways, which introduced major changes recently before partially backtracking.
+In introducing the changes, Iberia is following the lead of its sister airline, British Airways, which introduced major changes recently before partially backtracking.
 Both are owned by International Airlines Group (IAG), are members of the Oneworld alliance, and use Avios as their loyalty currency.

-Starting April 1, the loyalty program will be rebranded from Iberia Plus to Club Iberia Plus, Iberia announced.
+As of April 1, the loyalty program has been rebranded from Iberia Plus to Club Iberia Plus, Iberia announced.

 Spending on more than 90 brands (including hotels, shopping, and fine dining) will also earn Elite Points.
 For every 10 Avios collected from spending with partners, members will earn 1 Elite Point.
 No Elite Points will be earned for transactions earning fewer than 10 Avios.